-Artifacts are inevitably going to be a main point in colorless decks.
-After all, they make up the largest bulk of colorless cards out there.
-But while the two previous commanders used artifacts out of necessity, Traxos, Scourge of Kroog greatly benefits from you playing artifacts.
+Artifacts are inevitably going to be a main feature of colorless decks.
+After all, they make up the bulk of colorless cards out there.
+But while some previous commanders use artifacts out of necessity, Traxos, Scourge of Kroog greatly benefits from you playing artifacts.

 What makes this particular card interesting is that, unlike most colorless cards, it allows you to interact with your opponents.
-Drawing into a full hand whenever it enters the battlefield is already a great ability.
-But what you should care about is the fact that it lets you counter without having to use any colored mana.
+Drawing into a full hand whenever you cast it is already a great ability.
+But what you should care about is the fact that it lets you counter spells without having to use any colored mana.

-I’d prefer this card as part of the 99, but it’s easier to buy than other more powerful colorless commanders and it’s still super strong.
-Use it with cards like Void Winnower and Meteor Golem to run a pretty control-style game.
-And have cards with varied mana costs so that you always have counters available.
+I prefer this card as part of the 99, but it’s more budget-friendly than other more powerful colorless commanders and it’s still super strong.
+Use it with cards like Void Winnower and Meteor Golem to run a control-style game.
+And have cards with varied mana values so that you always have counters available.

 If you want to read more about this powerful Eldrazi, we have an entire deck guide on Kozilek here.